 confidence, we minister into the coming days knowing that we will add to that great

 legacy!
 Come be a part of something bigger than all of us!

 Craig Simpson, Minister of Wellness and Recovery — firstname.lastname@example.org Craig has B.A. from Hastings College and a master’s degree in Psychology from Appalachian State University.
 After graduating from college, Craig has been a High School and College football coach, a Juvenile Probation Officer, Clinical Counselor, Organizational Psychologist, and manager in the private sector.
-Currently, Craig and his wife Valarie are co-owners and operators of the School of Dance Arts, Inc. Craig began his part time position with WGBC as Outreach Director in Sept. of 2004.
+Currently, Craig and his wife Valarie are co-owners and operators of the School of Dance Arts, Inc. Craig began his position with WGBC as Outreach Director in Sept. of 2004.
 Craig is a certified Life Coach, Addiction Recovery Coach and Co-Dependency Recovery Coach from the International Institute of Coaching Studies (IICS),

 Mary Pollard, Church Administrator — firstname.lastname@example.org